joda01/imagec-doc/docs/concepts/image_channels.md

 The {guilabel}`Channel index` setting selects the image channel to process.
 With {guilabel}`Channel type` the category of the channel is defined.
-Nevertheless, the specific channel type has no impact on the analysis, with the exception of channels of the {guilabel}`Reference spot` type, which are analysed prior to the other channel types.
+Nevertheless, the specific channel type has no impact on the analysis, with the exception of channels of the {guilabel}`Reference spot` type, which are analyzed prior to the other channel types.

 ## Preprocessing